AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 }
 ```

-You can also use context headers to inject header values from the context into your mesh.
-For examples of context headers, select a handler:
+You can also inject dynamic values from the context into your headers.
+For examples of dynamic header values, select a handler:

 -  [OpenAPI handlers](../reference/handlers/openapi.md#dynamic-header-values)
 -  [GraphQL handlers](../reference/handlers/graphql.md#dynamic-header-values)